 Appeal (SAP) When a student loses Federal Student Aid (FSA) eligibility because s/he has failed to make satisfactory academic progress (SAP), s/he may appeal on the basis of extenuating circumstances beyond his control, such as: personal injury or illness, the death of a relative, or other special circumstances.
 The appeal letter must explain why s/he failed to make satisfactory progress and what has changed in her/his situation that will allow her/him to make satisfactory progress in the future.
 Appropriate documentation of the special circumstances should be included.
 The student must also include a Plan of Study, signed by his academic advisor, listing the courses that he will take each semester until he is again making satisfactory academic progress toward his degree.
 Click here to download the MSUB SAP Appeal Form.

 Appeal for Independent Status (also known as a dependency override) Under federal guidelines, most undergraduate students under the age of 24 are considered dependent for financial aid purposes and must provide parental information on the Free Application for Federal Student Aid (FAFSA).
-However, if a student has severe or extenuating circumstances he may appeal to be considered independent, even though he does not meet any of the independent student criteria on the FAFSA.
+However, if a student has severe or extenuating circumstances they may appeal to be considered independent, even though they do not meet any of the independent student criteria on the FAFSA.
 Some examples include, but are not limited to: abusive home situations, abandonment by both parents, or parents who live in a country of political or civil unrest or refugee camp.
 Approval of a dependency appeal does not guarantee independent status in future years.
 A new appeal must be submitted every year.

 Cancelled Classes At times, usually during the summer term, the University may cancel a class due to low enrollment.
 When this happens, the student’s financial aid award will be recalculated according to his new enrollments status and any over-award that occurs must be repaid.